top of page

 HVHZ Wind Loading for Shade Structures

 Shade structures in HVHZ Miami-Dade, Broward, and eastern Palm Beach counties require HVHZ-compliant wind loading under Florida Building Code Section 1620.1.
-Fabric awnings and sail shades face complex wind loading patterns with substantial uplift forces under hurricane conditions and the inherent flexibility of fabric materials.
-Permanent fabric shade installations typically require either retractable mechanisms allowing the fabric to be retracted before hurricane events or substantial structural anchorage holding fabric in place under design wind pressures.
+Fabric awnings and sail shades face complex wind loading patterns with uplift forces under hurricane conditions and the inherent flexibility of fabric materials.
+Permanent fabric shade installations typically require either retractable mechanisms allowing the fabric to be retracted before hurricane events or structural anchorage holding fabric in place under design wind pressures.
 Some fabric shade structures are specifically designed to release or fail in controlled fashion under extreme wind.

 Retractable Awning Installation